 Peyko also had a serious literary talent.
 His very speech was an example to follow, and not only because he was a superb story-teller in the Dickensian manner.
 His language used the vocabulary of Russian humanist culture largely lost in Soviet times.
 It was noble, and full of aristocratic dignity.
 His impressive literary heritage gives ample proof of his literary and analytical talent.
-It includes multiple recollections of Myaskovsky, Prokofiev, Shostakovich and Shebalin and memoirs and diaries not yet published.
-His published essays, which are well known in Russia, are brilliant in their observations, though they cover a very wide range of music, from Berlioz and Rimsky-Korsakov to Messiaen and Lutosławski.
+It includes multiple recollections of Myaskovsky, Prokofiev, Shostakovich and Shebalin and memoirs and diaries not yet published.16 His published essays, which are well known in Russia, are brilliant in their observations, though they cover a very wide range of music, from Berlioz and Rimsky-Korsakov to Messiaen and Lutosławski.

 The last decade of Peyko's life was one of self-sacrifice.
 A series of strokes left him partially paralysed.
 He had barely recovered before he began to compose, research, conduct and teach again.
-His last, extraordinary orchestral work, Twelve Aphorisms and Postludium (1993), scored for a large orchestra, and the Sonata for the Left Hand (1992) were written by a man who was virtually motionless.
-He remained cheerful enough to make puns at his sudden feebleness; for instance, he wrote 'Stroke greetings!' in his letters instead of the usual 'Sporty greetings!'
-I had to decode his much-changed handwriting, making clean copies of his new scores.
-Like others, I was amazed at the boldness and youth freshness and brightness of the creative ideas of an artist who, physically, was fading.
-His last ordeal was irradiation in the oncology hospital in Kashirka, in south Moscow.
-After a week's stay in the hospital, Peyko started taking taxis home on the days when he was not required to be there and began teaching again - an arrangement which lasted for almost two years!
-I often brought friends, composers, pianists and conductors from the Conservatoire and Gnessin College to these lessons - and often not only musicians:
+His last, striking orchestral work, Twelve Aphorisms and Postludium (1993), scored for a large orchestra, and the Sonata for the Left Hand (1992) were written by a man who was virtually motionless.
+He remained cheerful enough

 15 Igor Vladimorovich Ilyinsky (1901-87) began his career as an actor on stage and then in silent films, joining the Maly Theater in 1938 and remaining there for almost fifty years; he began to direct from the mid-1960s, Madame Bovary being his first production.
 16 Peyko kept diaries throughout his life.
 At his own request, his daughter and I destroyed most of them not long before his death.
 The chess notebooks and main sheet-music archive of his manuscripts were handed over in full to the Glinka Museum in 1995.
 Since 1996 I have held some of the diaries and the major part of the memoirs dictated by Peyko to his daughter Tatiana Nikolaevna in 1994-95 and edited by himself, as well as many other documents.
-My experience in publishing the memoirs of some important figures in twentieth-century Russian musical and literary life tells me that the time to bring out Peyko's diaries and memoirs has not yet come.
+My experience in publishing the memoirs of some important figures in twentieth-century Russian musical and literary life tells me that the time to publish Peyko's diaries and memoirs has not yet come.